David Berglas

-Early life
+Personal life

 Berglas was educated in several different European countries.
-He is German-Jewish, and escaped to Britain from Nazi Germany, aged 11.
+He was Jewish, and escaped to Britain from Nazi Germany, aged 11.

 Keen to be part of the war, he discovered that the American Army was urgently looking for suitable recruits for an important role in the denazification of Germany.
 They had to have some previous military training and to be able to pass strict physical and mental tests.
 Most importantly they had to speak two languages besides English, one of which had to be fluent German.
 The required minimum age was 21.
 Berglas explained that he was only 19 but could meet all the other qualifications.
-He was accepted into the Intelligence Service of the US Army, serving an 'adventure filled' 18 months at the end of WWII.
+He was accepted into the Intelligence Service of the US Army, serving an 'adventure filled' 18 months at the end of World War II.
 He then attended Bradford Technical College to study textiles with a view of joining his family business based in Wyke, a village in Bradford.

-He first became interested in magic in 1947, through a chance meeting with magician Ken Brooke.
+Berglas first became interested in magic in 1947, through a chance meeting with magician Ken Brooke.
 Magic became an all-absorbing hobby for about five years, during which time he studied psychotherapy, specialising in medical hypnosis.

+Berglas died on 3 November 2023 in London, at the age of 97.